Greed003/otp_authenticator/README.md

 Click "Send OTP"

 ### 3. OTP Verification
-Enter the 6-digit code sent to your email or phonev
+Enter the 6-digit code sent to your email or phone
 OTP expires in 1 minutes
 Can resend OTP after 30 seconds